SchulzLab/Aeron/README.md

 ## Version
 0.01 - first complete version with quantification and fusion-gene detection ability

 0.02 - updated readme and bugfixes.
-Thanks for the user support.
+Thanks for the user feedback.
 (24.3.2020)

 ## Running